So, I’ve been nominated for the Blue Sky Tag Challenge!

-I’m lucky to have family and friends who are supportive of me, but obviously, the winners in this category are my parents and Gary.
-My mom only cares about my happiness, and she gets upset when I’m not happy.
+I’m lucky to have family and friends who are supportive of me, but obviously, the winners in this category are my parents and G. My mom only cares about my happiness, and she gets upset when I’m not happy.
 My dad is supportive of my crazy dreams likely because he has overcome some crazy dreams in his life (runs in the family).
-Whenever I am unhappy, he tells me, “It’s ok, you’re Canadian.
+Whenever I am unhappy, he tells me, “It’s ok, you were born in a first world country.
 You can chase after any dream you want as long as you’re responsible about it.
 You have a good education, and you built a good foundation, just try.
 If you don’t get what you want, it’s a lesson.
 Failure is just a harsh lesson”.

 Many times in our lives, we are dropped, crumpled, and ground into the dirt by the decisions we make and the circumstances that come our way.
 We feel as though we are worthless.
 But no matter what has happened or what will happen, you will never lose your value; you are still priceless to those who love you